defrex/django-security-middleware/README.md

     }

 and so forth.
-Don't forget items that need to be quoted in the header need to be double quoted in the setting "'like this'".
+Don't forget items that need to be quoted in the header need to be double quoted in the setting `"'like this'"`.

 #### XSSProtectionMiddleware